Rocket Queen: Sexual recording

 A woman named Adriana Smith, Guns N' Roses groupie and stripper at the time, had been with drummer Steven Adler for around a year.
 Smith later claimed in a TV interview that, after Adler insisted that she was not his girlfriend, she went to the mixing sessions at Mediasound Studios in New York City.
 Rose and Slash were there.
 Rose propositioned Smith that they have sex in a vocal booth so that the sounds that Smith made could be recorded and put over the bridge of the song.
 Smith replied that she would do it, "For the band, and a bottle of Jack Daniel's".

 Steve Thompson, an engineer of the album, said:

 Axl wanted some pornographic sounds on "Rocket Queen", so he brought a girl in and they had sex in the studio.
 We wound up recording about 30 minutes of sex noises.
 If you listen to the break on "Rocket Queen" it's in there.

 Another engineer, Michael Barbiero, did not want to record the sex session, so he set up the microphones and left the task to his assistant, Vic Deyglio.
 Deyglio said the studio was "like a Ron Jeremy set", and he even had to enter the booth to adjust a microphone which Rose and Smith had crashed into.
 The Appetite for Destruction liner notes jokingly acknowledge Deyglio's contribution by crediting him as "Victor 'the fucking engineer' Deglio".

 It was later stated in the music magazine Classic Rock, as well as Rolling Stone, that the person who had been recorded performing sex noises on the song was indeed Adriana Smith, an on-off girlfriend of Adler.
-She also allegedly had an intimate relationship with frontman Rose.
+She also allegedly had an intimate relationship with Rose.
 Smith revealed in an interview that Adler "freaked out" when he found out about the recorded sex session, and she spent some years using alcohol and drugs "because I had this extreme shame and guilt and stuff."

 Smith also later said in The Girls Behind Guns N' Roses:

 Somehow I became the Rocket Queen.
 And I have never, I have never, said, "I'm the Rocket Queen."
 It's just not me.
 The real Rocket Queen is Barbi.

 However, further revelations could indicate that Smith and Rose have not been the only people recorded for the song.
 Mike Clink, longtime producer of the band, said: "The guys were taking turns fucking this girl in the studio.
 Those are actual sounds of sex, captured live on tape."
 Furthermore, a former Geffen employee claimed that Rose had sex several times with two or three girls on tape, unhappy with the results.